 Get the latest news and insight into how the Big Issue magazine is made by signing up for the Inside Big Issue newsletter

-Donate toys and Christmas gifts for children
+Donate toys to vulnerable children

 Give an old winter coat

 With temperatures still bitterly cold, those living on the streets face increasing danger.
 Donating an unused or unwanted winter coat is a simple way to help, and to declutter your wardrobe.

 The Take One Leave One campaign runs throughout the winter, with collection rails around the country.
 For more details, and other ways to donate, we’ve produced a guide.
 You can read it here.

 What’s more British than the drawer of old phones?
 Cracked and obsolete, the devices are kept in the faint hope they might be useful one day.
 Random Acts of Kindness Day could be the day to face reality.

 But throwing electronics away is, as we’ve all come to realise, no good for the environment.
 Instead, you can donate your old items.
 Our guide picks out a range of organisations who will accept them, and put them to good use – from recycling to helping children without access to tech.
 Read it here.

 The best part of reading books is buying books.
 But there comes a point when you’ve simply got too many books on the shelves.
 And let’s face it, you’re never going to re-read them.

 While it’s tempting to insist that, yes, this is a sophisticated type of decor, you’ll also need to make space for new books.
 So why not donate them as a random act of kindness?
 Charity shops will accept books.
 But the National Trust is also accepting donations.
 Give your books to any of the second hand bookshops at a National Trust location and the sales will help fund the organisation’s conservation work.